 American bass-baritone Ryan McKinny has been praised for his “elegant and articulate” vocalism (OC Register), as well as a powerful voice that “drips with gold.”
 (Opera News)

-Recently, Mr. McKinny debuted at the English National Opera as Tiridate in David Alden’s production of 'Radamisto' to great acclaim.
-He also debuted at Semperoper Dresden and Hamburg State Opera as Escamillo in 'Carmen', Deutsche Oper am Rhein for his role debut as Amfortas in 'Parsifal', and returned to Oper Leipzig for the revival of Gluck’s 'Alceste'.
-Mr. McKinny was seen at Houston Grand Opera as the Herald in 'Lohengrin' conducted by Patrick Summers, then at Los Angeles Opera in two new roles: Leone in Handel’s 'Tamerlano' with Plácido Domingo and Don Basilio in 'Il barbiere di Siviglia'.
-In the spring of 2010, Mr. McKinny made his European operatic debut at the Deutsche Oper Berlin as Escamillo in 'Carmen', as well as Hercules in Peter Konwitschny’s new production of 'Alceste' for Oper Leipzig.
-He also performed the bass-baritone roles in 'Oedipus Rex' for his debut with the Chicago Symphony Orchestra under Michael Tilson Thomas and with the Sydney Festival in Sydney, Australia under the direction of Peter Sellars.
-Mr. McKinny was heard in a special recital of Schubert’s 'Die Winterreise' during the Sydney Festival, which was broadcast on ABC, Australia’s public radio.
+Mr. McKinny debuted at the English National Opera as Tiridate in David Alden’s production of Radamisto to great acclaim.
+He also debuted at Semperoper Dresden and Hamburg State Opera as Escamillo in Carmen, and Deutsche Oper am Rhein for his role debut as Amfortas in Parsifal.
+He was seen at Houston Grand Opera as the Herald in Lohengrin conducted by Patrick Summers, then at Los Angeles Opera in two new roles: Leone in Handel’s Tamerlano with Plácido Domingo and Don Basilio in Il barbiere di Siviglia.
+He was member of the ensemble at the Deutsche Oper Berlin where his roles included Peter in Hänsel und Gretel, Escamillo in Carmen, Un Frate in a new production of Don Carlo under Donald Runnicles, Raimondo in Lucia di Lammermoor, and as bass soloist in a staged version of Verdi’s Messa da requiem.
+In the spring of 2010, Mr. McKinny made his European operatic debut at the Deutsche Oper Berlin as Escamillo in Carmen, as well as Hercules in Peter Konwitschny’s new production of Alceste for Oper Leipzig.

-An alumnus of the Houston Grand Opera Studio, Mr. McKinny has performed a number of roles on the mainstage, including Figaro in 'Le nozze di Figaro', Ramfis in 'Aida', Peter in 'Hänsel und Gretel', Masetto in 'Don Giovanni', Zuniga in 'Carmen', Don Pedro in 'Béatrice et Bénédict', Theseus in 'A Midsummer Night's Dream', Sam in 'Un ballo in maschera', Flint in 'Billy Budd', and Pietro in 'Simon Boccanegra'.
-At the Wolf Trap Opera Company, Mr. McKinny has sung Barone di Kelbar in Verdi’s 'Un giorno di regno', Le Gouverneur in Rossini’s 'Le comte Ory' and Figaro in 'Le nozze di Figaro'.
+An alumnus of the Houston Grand Opera Studio, Mr. McKinny has performed a number of roles on the mainstage, including Figaro in Le nozze di Figaro, Ramfis in Aida, Peter in Hänsel und Gretel, Masetto in Don Giovanni, Zuniga in Carmen, Don Pedro in Béatrice et Bénédict, Theseus in A Midsummer Night's Dream, Sam in Un ballo in maschera, Flint in Billy Budd, and Pietro in Simon Boccanegra.
+At the Wolf Trap Opera Company, Mr. McKinny has sung Barone di Kelbar in Verdi’s Un giorno di regno, Le Gouverneur in Rossini’s Le comte Ory and Figaro in Le nozze di Figaro.

-While a student at the Juilliard School, Mr. McKinny made his Carnegie Hall debut in Handel’s 'Messiah' with the Musica Sacra Orchestra.
-At the Aspen Music Festival, he sang his first performance of 'Winterreise' accompanied on the piano by Richard Bado.
-He has also been heard as soloist in the Mozart, Brahms, and Fauré Requiems as well as Vaughan Williams’s 'Dona nobis pacem'.
-Additionally, he sang the world premiere of Henrik Strindberg’s 'I Thought Someone Came By' at New York’s Alice Tully Hall.
+While a student at the Juilliard School, Mr. McKinny made his Carnegie Hall debut in Handel’s Messiah with the Musica Sacra Orchestra.
+At the Aspen Music Festival, he sang his first performance of Winterreise accompanied on the piano by Richard Bado.
+He has also been heard as soloist in the Mozart, Brahms, and Fauré Requiems as well as Vaughan Williams’s Dona nobis pacem.
+Additionally, he sang the world premiere of Henrik Strindberg’s I Thought Someone Came By at New York’s Alice Tully Hall.

 Mr. McKinny was the first recipient of the Birgit Nilsson Prize for singing Wagner at Plácido Domingo’s Operalia Competition held at Teatro alla Scala in Milan and the Kirsten Flagstad/George London Award from the George London Foundation.
 He also represented the United States in the 2007 BBC Cardiff Singer of the World Competition, where he was a finalist in the Rosenblatt Recital Song Prize.
 He was a Grand Finalist in the 2007 Metropolitan Opera National Council Auditions and is featured in the film The Audition released by Decca on DVD.